Brett, Saeed, Geoff and Kassia at the Mental Health Open Day 2012

 - That the forensic hospital cease forcibly medicating him against his will;

-- That he be given access to a computer donated to the hospital by the students of the University of NSW for educational purposes; and
+- That he be given access to a computer donated to the hospital by the students of the University of NSW for educational purposes

 - To cease psychiatric treatment from his then-current psychiatrist to be replaced with treatment from a psychiatrist of his choice.

-To this day, despite our support, Saeed has not been able to achieve any of those aims even though they are basic to publicly stated person-centred health care.
+To this day, despite our support, Saeed has not been able to achieve any of those aims even though they are basic to publicly stated person-centered health care.

 Force and the abuse of power over vulnerable people is central to the mental health culture, and the medicalisation of social problems is basic to it.
 Tribunal support for a consumer worker allocation and computer access has been ignored by the hospital.